JonathanBanerjee/JonathanBanerjee/README.md

-## Hi, I'm Jonathan, a Full-Stack Software Engineer based in London.
+## Hi, I'm Jonathan, a Front-End JavaScript Developer (React, Redux, Vite) with DevOps experience.

  - 🌎 I am an AWS Cloud and BCS Certified Practitioner.
  - 🎓 I am an Open University Computing and IT graduate.